-- If you miss Fall Test 1, then Makeup #1 is the makeup date. - If you miss Fall Test 2, then Makeup #1 is the makeup date. - If you miss both Fall Test 1 and Test 2, then Makeup #1 is the makeup date for both. - If you miss Makeup #1 or December Final Exam, then Makeup #2 is the makeup date. - If you miss Makeup #2, then Makeup #4 is the makeup date. - If you miss Makeup #4, then Makeup #5 is the makeup date. - o For the Winter term: - If you miss Winter Test 1, then Makeup #3 is the makeup date. - If you miss Winter Test 2, then Makeup #3 is the makeup date. - If you miss both Winter Test 1 and Test 2, then Makeup #3 is the makeup date for both. - If you miss Makeup #3 or April Final Exam, then Makeup #4 is the makeup date. - If you miss Makeup #4, then Makeup #5 is the makeup date. - Makeup time/location depends on the number of students who will be writing the makeup; it will be e-mailed closer to the makeup date. - Having 3 exams within 23 hours is a conflict only for final exams (university policy), not for the midterm exams or makeup exams - o Consequences of delayed makeups: - If you miss Makeup #1, then your course grade is calculated with zero marks on the missed test(s) and is submitted in December; your course grade will not be revised until you write the makeup(s). - If you miss Makeup #2 or #3, then you will not be writing the makeup until Makeup #4, which is typically a busy time for moving out of the residence, rental unit. etc. - If you miss Makeup #4, your progression or graduation adjudication will likely be delayed; also, you may not be able to register for summer courses; and you may not be able to select courses for the next school year over summer.
+- If you miss Fall Test 2 makeup on Makeup #1 date, then you are scheduled to write Test 2 in Winter 2024 term (March 13, 2024). - If you miss December Final Exam, then Makeup #2 is the makeup date. - If you miss Fall Final Exam makeup on Makeup #2 date, then you are scheduled to write Final Exam in Winter 2024 term (to be scheduled in April 2024). - For the Winter term: - If you miss Winter Test 1, then Makeup #3 is the makeup date. - If you miss Winter Test 2, then Makeup #3 is the makeup date. - If you miss both Winter Test 1 and Test 2, then Makeup #3 is the makeup date for both. - If you miss Winter Test 1 makeup on Makeup #3 date, then you are scheduled to write Test 1 in Fall 2024 term (to be scheduled in October 2024). - If you miss Winter Test 2 makeup on Makeup #3 date, then you are scheduled to write Test 2 in Fall 2024 term (to be scheduled in November 2024). - If you miss April Final Exam, then Makeup #4 is the makeup date. - If you miss Winter Final Exam makeup on Makeup #4 date, then you are scheduled to write Final Exam in Fall 2024 term (to be scheduled in December 2024). - Makeup time/location depends on the number of students who will be writing the makeup; it will be e-mailed closer to the makeup date. - Having 3 exams within 23 hours is a conflict only for final exams (university policy), not for the midterm exams or makeup exams. - Consequences of delayed makeups: - If you miss any of the makeup dates, then your course grade is calculated with zero marks on the missed test(s), and your course grade will not be revised until you write the makeup(s). - In addition, if you miss any of the makeup dates, you will not be writing the makeup until the following term. - If you miss Makeup #3 or #4, your progression or graduation adjudication will likely be delayed; also, you may not be able to register for summer courses; and you may not be able to select courses for the next school year over summer. - Please note that Makeup #4 is early May, which is typically a busy time for moving out of the residence, rental unit, etc.